Faversham: Media

 Local news and television programmes are provided by BBC South East and ITV1 Meridian.
 Television signals are received from the Dover and Bluebell Hill transmitters as well as a local relay situated to the south west of the town.

-Faversham's local radio stations are BBC Radio Kent, Heart South, Gold, KMFM Canterbury and Radio Faversham is a community based radio station.
-The local newspapers are Faversham Times, The Faversham News, Eye and yourswale.
+The town's local radio stations are BBC Radio Kent, Heart South, Gold, KMFM Canterbury and Radio Faversham, a community-based radio station.
+The local newspapers are the Faversham Times, the Faversham News and the Faversham Eye.